General Billing Information

 are current.
 Students who do not make an effort to pay their balance or default on their payment arrangement will

-not be allowed to register or receive transcripts as long as there is a past due balance.
+be turned over for collections in accordance with state and federal laws.
+A student will not be allowed to register or receive transcripts as long as there is a past due balance.

 Q. How can I make payment on my account if it has been sent to Collections?